Household Tips for Low Vision Patients

 People with low vision have a diminished ability to engage in their daily tasks, whether around the house or elsewhere.
 At Low Vision Doctors of Ohio, it is our mission to ensure that those with Low Vision remain independent and do the things they love and enjoy.
 We are driven to improve your remaining vision with custom vision aids and devices.

-Call us today and speak with Dr. Mark Rinkov regarding how to live your best life with Low Vision.
+Call us today and speak with Dr. Cursaro regarding how to live your best life with Low Vision.

 In the meanwhile, below are a few helpful household tips:

 Low Vision Tips for the Kitchen